Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Demonstration Procedure

-To apply the optimisation algorithm to find the correct parameters, the Adam optimiser was used based on the Jacobian vector of parameters and a least-squares function created to find the difference between each data point from the experimental dataset and the numerical calculations.
-The optimiser was run typically with an initial step-size being one of $\alpha = \left( 0.01, 0.1, 1 \right)$, depending on the initial conditions of how different the functions were from each other.
-Similarly, the algorithm was run for a total number of iterations ranging from $200$ to $500$ depending on the case.
-The initial parameter set for the optimisation was usually the claimed hardware parameters, however in the cases where the initial datasets were too different the Adam optimiser could not obtain the optimal result in one application, and so was run multiple times in some cases, using each previous attempt's optimal parameters as the initial set.

-In the application of the optimisation algorithm, there was a notable discrepancy in its effectiveness depending on the quantum channel it was applied to.
-For example, across all of the $T_1$ sequences, irrespective of the system size, the optimisation always found excellent fits, with least-squares errors being minimised to values on the order of $\sim 10^{-3}$.
-This indicates as good of a fit as could be desired with the only differences between the numerical and experimental results being random fluctuations due to the nature of the experimental procedure measuring 75 sequential sub-experiments rather than a single sequence.
-A demonstration of these optimised results is depicted in \Cref{fig:t1_opt_fit}.
+To justify the use of the optimisation procedure and this section of the work, it should be noted that the numerical results produced by the solution of Equation \eqref{eq:n_gksl} with the hardware calibration data used as initial parameters created a very close fit to the hardware data, as can be seen in \Cref{fig:t1_num_exp}.
+The overlay of numerical results on hardware data show that the form of the evolution is correct, however not perfectly accurate due to the hardware parameters not being an accurate depiction of the present state of the system at any given moment after recalibration.
+This reinforces the claim that the qubit dynamics, at least in the case of these benchmark procedures, are indeed Markovian, and that there is a need to tweak the initial parameters by an optimisation procedure.

-In order to further investigate the behaviour of the $T_1$ sequence, particularly in terms of the coupling between multiple neighbouring qubits, the modifications of the sequence using different initial states, as in the circuits \eqref{circ:2q_t1_01} \& \eqref{circ:2q_t1_10}, the same process of circuit compilation, execution, and fitting was followed.
+In order to further investigate the behaviour of the $T_1$ sequence, particularly in terms of the coupling between multiple neighbouring qubits, the modifications of the sequence using different initial states, as in the circuits represented in \Cref{fig:mixed_circuits}a and \Cref{fig:mixed_circuits}b, the same process of circuit compilation, execution, and fitting was followed.
 The results obtained by these verified the stability and isolated nature of this simple relaxation sequence, as can be seen in \Cref{fig:t1_inits}.
-The data show an expected behaviour of the inter-qubit coupling not influencing the Markovianity of the system evolution, which is seen in the ground-state qubits staying in the ground state through the full period, while the excited state population follows a simple exponential path to equilibrium.
+The data show expected behaviour of the interqubit coupling not influencing the Markovianity of the system evolution, which is seen in the ground-state qubits staying in the ground state through the full period, while the excited-state population follows a simple exponential path to equilibrium.